How does one translate from Russian to English?

 There will always be a certain danger of thought, a deep fire, which imbues the true yoga practitioner.

 You can’t really keep a true yoga practitioner down, so whatever happens, yoga will still exist in all its variances.

 You catch more flies with honey than vinegar.

-I am currently enjoying considering the implications of the NO Standards approach to the future of legislation possibly affecting yoga.
+I currently enjoy considering the implications of the NO Standards approach to the future of legislation possibly affecting yoga.

 It seemed churlish to me that yoga communities of all flavours hadn’t suggested or recommended an Alternative National Occupational Standard (which has the almost perfect acronym ANOS) in which we could define what perhaps we would like to see included.
 Being part of the IYN (Into Yoga Now) and practicing their tenets of Ahimsa Svadhaya Satya (ASS) it seemed that I should strip back even further.

 I like being wrong… how else can I learn, so feel free to correct my impaired thinking at any time.